 This can easily be solved if the employer bothers to check everyone’s dietary requirements well before the event, so that they’re able to let the restaurant know in advance.
 This way, everyone gets to enjoy the party.

 “I always ensure that dietary requirements are given to me well before organising the event, or letting the restaurant know.
 It would be a shame for a member of staff to miss out on something just because an employer didn’t make the effort to check what they can or can’t eat” says Ben Lloyd, Managing Director and Co-Founder of Pure Commercial Finance.

 4. DO advise staff to watch their alcohol consumption

 The Christmas party is chance for staff to have a few drinks with their colleagues and work friends, however, some may have a few more than average and it may spoil the night.

-As the employer, it is important to advise your staff that they shouldn’t drink too much as it will not only look bad on them as an employee, but it could reflect badly on your company.
+As the employer, it is important to advise your staff that they shouldn’t drink too much at the Christmas party as it will not only look bad on them as an employee, but it could reflect badly on your company.

 You shouldn’t pressure your employees to attend the Christmas party.
 While the offer should be open to anyone in the office, nobody should be forced to come as they may have their own personal reasons for not attending.
 Don’t be a pressuring boss, let your staff make their own choices.

 Employment law solicitor at Howells Solicitors, Nayo Kirkpatrick, says: “There may be many reasons as to why an employee cannot attend the party, such as religious reasons or childcare responsibilities.
 It is up to the employer to invite their staff, but in no way should they put pressure on their attendance.”